FAIRDataPipeline/DataPipeline.jl/docs/src/SEIRS.md

 ## The model script

-`examples/fdp/seirs_sim.jl` brackets the model with the API: `initialise` opens a code run from the working config `fair run` wrote, `link_read!` gives the path of the parameter table and records it as an input, `link_write!` gives a path for each output and records it, and `finalise` names the output files by their hash, registers them, and attaches everything to the code run.
+`examples/fdp/seirs_sim.jl` brackets the model with the API: `DataPipeline.initialise` opens a code run from the working config `fair run` wrote, `link_read!` gives the path of the parameter table and records it as an input, `link_write!` gives a path for each output and records it, and `DataPipeline.finalise` names the output files by their hash, registers them, and attaches everything to the code run.

 ```@example seirs